 Calibration of standard long-stem platinum resistance thermometers (-196 °C to +962 °C)

-Standard platinum resistance thermometers (SPRTs) are the instruments specified in the International Temperature Scale of 1990 (the ITS-90) for performing measurements within the range 13.8033 K (the triple point of hydrogen) to 961.78 °C (the freezing point of silver).
+Standard platinum resistance thermometers (SPRTs) are the instruments specified in the International Temperature Scale of 1990 (the ITS-90) for performing measurements within the range -259.3467 °C (the triple point of hydrogen) to 961.78 °C (the freezing point of silver).

 SPRTs of the long-stem construction can be calibrated over various temperature ranges, depending on the application and required accuracy, by measurement at the appropriate ITS-90 fixed points.
 NPL provides calibrations with uncertainties as indicated in the table below.
 All the calibration services are fully UKAS accredited (UKAS calibration accreditation number 0478).

-Thermometers that are not suitable for measurement in fixed point apparatus (on account of length, immersion needs or for other reasons) will be calibrated by comparison with standard thermometers in appropriate baths.
+Thermometers that are not suitable for measurement in fixed point apparatus (on account of length, immersion needs or for other reasons) may be calibrated by comparison with standard thermometers in appropriate baths.
+NPL provides this service, with UKAS accreditation, over the range -196 °C to

 |Range 1||Range 2||Range 3||Range 4||Range 5|